Search

 Windscale

-The Windscale Piles were located in Seascale, Cumbria (now part of the Sellafield site).
+The Windscale Piles were located near to Seascale in Cumbria, UK (now part of the Sellafield site).
 They were constructed as part of Britain’s post-war efforts for the production of the atomic bomb.

-The two graphite “piles” were built between 1947 and 1951, with the intention of producing nuclear energy and plutonium-239 to use within nuclear weaponry; the piles commenced operations from 1950 and 1951 respectively.
+The two graphite “piles” were built between 1947 and 1951, with the intention of producing nuclear energy and plutonium-239 to use within atomic weaponry; the piles commenced operations from 1950 and 1951 respectively.

 Fuel